SHADOW WARRIOR: WILLIAM EGAN COLBY and the CIA (audiobook) by Randall B. Woods

 William Egan Colby was present at the beginnings of the CIA and served as an inserted commando with the Office of Strategic Services (OSS) in both France and Norway during World War II, pioneering the kind of action he advocated for during his years in the CIA.

-he beginning of this audiobook is excellent as it details Colby's life and his World War II exploits.
+The beginning of Shadow Warrior is excellent as it details Colby's life and his World War II exploits.
 But, as it transitions from World War II to the early years of the Cold War to the Vietnam War the book becomes bogged down, especially in the endless detail about the politics of South Vietnam.
 Clearly, the Vietnam War was a pivot point for America and for Colby so it should be stressed.
 However, hours and hours of details about the governing elite of the doomed country were simply tedious.

 Colby moves back to America and into the halls of power in the CIA just as the Watergate Crisis is starting to break.
 America's faith in government was at a low point and people were starting to ask if the CIA should be restrained.
 Colby had worked his way up to be the Director of the CIA.
 Colby was as honest as he could be and still keep the CIA open and running as an effective intelligence and counter-intelligence unit.
 But, once again, the forward momentum of the book is swamped with details.